 4:00 am.
 The early-morning wake up call was a rude and shockingly early awakening.
 However, if you want to enjoy the Cappadocia hot air balloons, you need to be up early!

-Although the 4:00 am wake up call for our hot air balloon ride in Cappadocia, Turkey was shockingly early, we were really looking forward to the adventure.
 We were groggy and tired, but filled with anticipation of our Cappadocia hot air balloon ride adventure.
-When we first decided to come to Turkey, a Cappadocia balloon ride was one of the things we were most looking forward to.
-Hot air ballooning in Cappadocia did not disappoint.
+When we first decided to come to Turkey, this was one of the things we were most looking forward to.
+And hot air ballooning in Cappadocia did not disappoint in the slightest.

-This wasn’t our first hot air balloon ride.
+This wasn’t our first balloon flight.
 I’m scarred of heights and don’t do well with such things.
-However, we went hot air ballooning in Egypt the year below and I discovered I loved it!
+However, we went ballooning in Egypt the year before and I discovered I loved it!
 And the heights were not a problem for me.

 After takeoff, it was immediately evident just how packed the skies can be.
 We counted nearly 100 different balloons from dozens of companies.
-Hot air ballooning in Cappadocia is big business!
+Ballooning in Cappadocia is certainly big business!

 All around us, the pilots of other balloons would hit the gas burners and their balloons would illuminate in vibrant colors.
 It was one thing to see this on the ground before flight, but to see it in mid-air is a sight to behold.

 Our pilot expertly navigated the deep canyons and got us ridiculously close to some of the “fairy chimney” rock formations that Cappadocia is known for.
 From our vantage point in the balloon, we could see all of the Rose Valley, the Red Valley and Goreme Valley.